-Our programs comprise of small molecule drug candidates that target cancer signaling pathways, where each program builds on our expertise in precision medicines and seeks to drive better outcomes for patients and broaden the eligible patient population through rational combinations.
+Our programs consist of small molecule drug candidates that target cancer signaling pathways, where each program builds on our expertise in precision medicines.

 Development Approach